How to Stop Losing Yourself in Motherhood

 But I was caught up in the excitement of being a new mom and wanted to do something that felt like “what moms do.”
 So off to the zoo we went.

 There have been a lot of zoo trips (and 3 more kids) since then.
 A lot of moments that made me feel deeply connected to motherhood.
 Many beautiful.
 Some exhausting.
-Some overwhelming.
+Plenty overwhelming.

-But even in that early zoo trip, I can see something important now:
+But in that early zoo trip, I can see something important now: I was embracing a new identity.

-I was a mom now, and I loved that identity fiercely.
+I was a mom now, and I was really excited about this new identity.

 What I didn’t understand then was that while motherhood gave me a new sense of identity—one that I treasured—it also slowly started crowding out other parts of me.